The Singleton

 And then it hit.

 Not gradual.
-Instantaneous.
-Freezing cold.
-Not winter-cold — exposure-cold.
+Instant.
+Freezing cold — not winter-cold, exposure-cold.
 The cold of a Seattle sidewalk in a rainstorm.
 His skin went blue.
 His fingers curled.
-His heartbeat slowed — he could feel it decelerating, the pump losing pressure.
+His heartbeat slowed; he could feel it decelerating, the pump losing pressure.
 He was dying.
-Not metaphorically.
-His body was shutting down, organ by organ, in the exact sequence of severe hypothermia.
-First the extremities went numb.
-Then the shivering stopped, which was a bad sign — the body had given up generating heat.
-Then the irregularity of the heartbeat.
-His vision narrowed.
+Not as a figure of speech.
+His body was shutting down, organ by organ, in the exact order of severe hypothermia — extremities numb first, then the shivering stopped, which was the bad sign, the body surrendering its own furnace, then the heartbeat went irregular, then his vision narrowed to a tube.

-*He was on concrete.
-He was on wet concrete.
-It was raining.
-A billboard was above him — he could see the underside of its struts.
-He knew this billboard.
-He had not been here.
-But his body was here.
-His body's location, as reported by Aion's view, was the Irvine garage.
-His body's proprioception said different.
-Proprioception was winning.*
+He was on concrete.
+He was on wet concrete and it was raining and there was a billboard above him; he could see the underside of its struts.
+He knew the billboard.
+He had never been there.
+His body's logged location was a garage in Irvine.
+His body's proprioception said a sidewalk in the rain.
+Proprioception was winning.

 A paragraph of his consciousness was somewhere else entirely.
 He was in two places.